 A Tudor Christmas.
 Siobhan Clarke

 We might assume that our modern Christmas owes much to the Victorians.
-In fact, carol-singing, present-giving, mulled wine and mince pies were all just as popular in Tudor times.
-This lecture is based on my book with Alison Weir 'A Tudor Christmas'.
-It was a twelve-day-long festival, over which the Lord of Misrule held sway; so beloved by English people that its traditions survived remarkably unchanged in an age of tumultuous religious upheaval.
+In fact, carol singing, present giving, mulled wine and mince pies were all just as popular in Tudor times.
+This lecture is based on Siobhain’s book with Alison Weir 'A Tudor Christmas'.
+It was a twelve day-long festival, over which the Lord of Misrule held sway; so beloved by English people that its traditions survived remarkably unchanged in an age of tumultuous religious upheaval.

 View Event →